 PUBLISHED: 11:41 24 January 2018 | UPDATED: 11:41 24 January 2018

 We've mapped the latest price paid data from the Land Registry Office to give a snapshot of the Norfolk property market.

-The cheapest home sold in March was a property at Sunbeach Holiday Village in Great Yarmouth which cost £16,000.
+The cheapest property sold in November was a property at Sundowner Holiday Park in Hemsby, which cost £13,400.

 Explore our interactive map to find out how much homes across Norfolk sold for.

 Properties on the map are marked in six different categories £0-£100,000, £100,000-£200,000, £300,000-£400,000, £400,000-£500,000 and £500,00 and over.